Ianfeather/ianfeather.co.uk/src/site/posts/practical-questions-around-web-components.md

 How http/2 will change the way we structure and build our applications, particularly in relation to asset loading, is still being determined but one highly touted feature is the reduced need for bundling assets together.
 In theory, it [will be more performant to request multiple small assets](https://http2.github.io/faq/) rather than one large bundle because we will make the cache more granular and not lose that much on the network.

 Web Components embrace the philosophy of independent modules and together with http/2 you can immediately imagine a nice no-bundle workflow.
-Of course we still have to cater for non-http/2 users and without concatenation there would be an increase in the number of requests.
+Now, we still have to cater for non-http/2 users and without concatenation there would be an increase in the number of requests.
 Would the adoption of Web Components, right now, significantly slow a web which is predominately pre http/2?

 Currently [Vulcanise](https://www.polymer-project.org/0.5/articles/concatenating-web-components.html) exists to help with this by bundling your imports and their dependencies and I'm sure support for bundling Web Component assets will arrive in your preferred build tool in the future.
 Personally I look forward to a workflow that allows me the flexibility to arbitrarily load components into the page and for them to just work, without considering the assets for the system as a whole.
 For now, and potentially forever, that's certainly not realistic.